jadecubes/Note-of-Android-App-Development/StateSharing/README.md

 ## Questions and Answers

-### Q: What's the basic knowledge about state setting in Android app development?
+### Q1: What's the basic knowledge about state setting in Android app development?
 Official document: https://developer.android.com/develop/ui/compose/state
 1. 🔥 Default to rememberSaveable, and elevate to ViewModel when state needs to be shared or orchestrated.
 2.